-That’s right.
-A video of goats yelling like humans gets 7 million YouTube views in two weeks.
+This video of goats yelling like humans has received 36 million YouTube views:

-When nonprofits ask me how to create “viral content”, I talk about videos like this one which probably makes them wonder why they hired me.
+When nonprofits ask me how to create “viral content”, I show them videos like this one which probably makes them wonder why they hired me. 🙂

 [I know, you want to watch the yelling goats again.

 Go ahead.
 I’ll wait.]

 The truth is, I have no idea what makes anything go viral.
 The common ingredients of viral content are well documented, but there seems to be something magically delicious and fantastic that’s hard to pinpoint.
 And that gets me excited!

 The science behind viral content